oshio-94/alx_final_project/README.md

 ## Alx Final Project

-This Project is meant to showcase my understanding of frontend and backend technologies, my ability to learn a new  programming language, showcase my skill and to also have fun while doing so.The inventory manager incorporates both of these and is meant to serve as a useful tool to aid online store owners help manage their inventory without the need for any coding background.
+This Project is meant to showcase my understanding of frontend and backend technologies, my ability to learn a new  programming language, showcase my skill and to also have fun while doing so.
+The inventory manager incorporates both of these and is meant to serve as a useful tool to aid online store owners help manage their inventory without the need for any coding background.
+It is ony one small part of a much larger project which would entail building the main Ecommerce website and deploying it.

 ## Technology
 * HTML and CSS - HTML provides web page structure, whereas CSS is mainly used to control web page styling